 Argentina is also here, and while they don’t have a shot really at qualifying, they have an awesome team, and I’d love to just see them do well.

-Angelina Melnikova of Russia will be the big all-around hopeful there, and both Anastasia Agafonova and Lilia Akhaimova are competing all four events, so it’s possible they could get into the final as well, but Agafonova almost never does vault and floor, so if anyone makes it happen, it’s Akhaimova.
+Melnikova will be the big all-around hopeful there, and both Agafonova and Akhaimova are competing all four events, so it’s possible they could get into the final as well, but Agafonova almost never does vault and floor, so if anyone makes it happen, it’s Akhaimova.

 Martina Dominici is Argentina’s huge Olympic hopeful, and even if she misses the final here, I think she’ll pretty easily qualify, though Abigail Magistrati is also super strong and I hope to see her do well!